Libensemble/libensemble/docs/examples/aposmm.rst

 ^^^^^^^^^^^^^^^^^^

 By default, APOSMM will import several optimizers which require external packages and MPI.
-To import only the optimizers you are using, add the following lines in that calling script, before importing APOSMM::
+To import only the optimization packages you are using, add the following lines in that calling script, before importing APOSMM::

     import libensemble.gen_funcs
     libensemble.gen_funcs.rc.aposmm_optimizers = <optimizers>

-Where ``optimizer`` is a string (or list of strings) from the available options:
+Where ``optimizers`` is a string (or list of strings) from the available options:

 ``'petsc'``, ``'nlopt'``, ``'dfols'``, ``'scipy'``, ``'external'``

+To see the optimization algorithms supported, see `LocalOptInterfacer`_.

 Persistent APOSMM
 ^^^^^^^^^^^^^^^^^